bitnami-labs/katacoda-scenarios/https-configuration/step4.md

-Now that you have understood the Apache SSL configuration, this section guides you through the process of replacing the default SSL certificate with a new self-signed certificate that matches your domain name.
+As an alternative to Let's Encrypt, you can also use a self-signed SSL certificate or a certificate from a third-party Certificate Authority (CA).
+This section guides you through these options.

 1. Add your domain name to the `/etc/hosts` file.
 This guide assumes `example.com`.